MeganJS/startup/README.md

 <br>create a promise using promise object constructor
 <br>use setTimeout to create a delay of milliseconds.
 Nested for loops can be neat.
 <br>then is called if promise fullfilled.
 Catch is called if rejected, and finally will be called no matter what.
 These allow you to do something with the outcome of a promise.
+<br> use resolve for a fulfilled result and reject for a rejected/failed result

+Async/Await:
+<br>making a function async means it is a promise that is immediately resolved and it's value is the return value of the function.
+It's a function that returns a promise?
+<br>await keyword goes in front of a call to a promise and blocks execution until the promise has resolved, and returns the result of the promise.
+<br>await and async are very useful in letting code run asynchronously but still has a flow to it that makes sense.
+Great for when working with many promises.